 - With the advent of 6G technology, the way we work will change a lot.
 IoT devices are evolving at maximum speed.
 All devices inside and outside are connected to the Internet.
 With the introduction of the 6G network, the number of IoT devices will increase tremendously.

 We used to share data over the Internet.
-But now, in the age of technology, there are many devices that saves our times .
+But now, in the age of technology, there are many devices that save our time.
 Things in IoT are related to devices.
-It can be of many types of devices, such as electronic devices, software or hardware devices.
+It can be of many types of devices, such as electronic devices, software, or hardware devices.
 What is the purpose of connecting to the Internet?

-For example.
-In the morning, you went to the office in a hurry.
-And then you realize that you have forgot to turn off the air conditioning in your room.
+For example, in the morning, you went to the office in a hurry.
+And then you realize that you have forgotten to turn off the air conditioning in your room.
 At that time, it is not possible for you to return to your home and turn off the air conditioner.
 But what if you can see the status of the air conditioner on your smartphone, even if it is turned on, you can turn it off.
 This can only be achieved through IoT technology.

 In the past, we could only use the Internet on smartphones and desktops.
-But now televisions, refrigerators, air conditioners, heaters and those electronic devices have sensors that allow these devices to access the Internet.
+But now televisions, refrigerators, air conditioners, heaters, and those electronic devices have sensors that allow these devices to access the Internet.
 These IoT devices can be controlled remotely via a smartphone.